CSaratakij/MainBlog/content/projects/Doppelganger.md

 But there is an issue with this approach. \
 Not the technical stuff, but the design decision.

-If I implement this in the Absolute Wrapping way, It kinda broke the level.
+If I implement this in the Absolute Wrapping way, It's kinda broke the level.
 (Gating problem)

 This mechanic will be too powerful and can bypass any obstacle with ease.

-By making this ability too powerful, I downgrade this ability to be use as a gimmick.
+By making this ability too powerful, I accidentally downgrade this ability to be use as a gimmick.

 I want player to rely on the focus ability as the key to solve the puzzle.

-If this ability is not only easy to use but also easy to not thinking about the puzzle at all while activating this, It kinda defeat the purpose of this game.
+If this ability is not only easy to use but also make player not to think about the puzzle at all while activating this, It's kinda defeat the purpose of this game.

-Imagine you develop the game about lock picking.
+Imagine you develop a game about lock picking.

 And from the start instead of giving player the lock picking tools, You give player the master key to unlock anything.
 (What's the point of the lock picking then?)